 What kind of attitude or approach does a Dog sitter need?

 Kemkem (Dog owner) – The second most important thing is attitude.
 I am pretty easy going and prefer the same type of people.
 A Skype session is a good way to get a feel for the sitter’s personality and what they will be like.

-Mal&Marie (Dog owners & Petsitters) – We prefer for Sitters to have an honest approach.
-We appreciate when sitters can see the agreement as an equal exchange, no party has the best value.
-(In some sitters’ groups I’ve joined recently, it amazed me to read that many sitters see themselves as giving the ultimate service (giving) and HOs having the advantages (receiving).
-We disagree with that, as housesitters ourselves as well as HOs, we see it as an agreement for mutual benefit.)
+In some sitters’ groups I’ve joined recently, it amazed me to read that many sitters see themselves as giving the ultimate service (giving) and HOs having all the advantages (receiving).
+We disagree with that, as housesitters ourselves as well as pet owners, we see it as an agreement for mutual benefit.